galaxyproject/planemo/docs/_writing_collections.rst

 are a variety of situations for which this idiom is insufficient.

 Progressively more complex syntax elements exist for the increasingly complex scenarios.
-Broadly speaking - the three scenarios covered are the tool produces...
+Broadly speaking - the three scenarios covered are when the tool produces...

-1. a collection with a static number of elements (mostly for ``paired`` collections, but if a tool does say fixed binning it might make sense to create a list this way as well)
+1. a collection with a static number of elements (mostly for ``paired`` collections, but if a tool has fixed binding it might make sense to create a list this way as well)
 2. a ``list`` with the same number of elements as an input list (this would be a common pattern for normalization applications for instance).
 3. a ``list`` where the number of elements is not knowable until the job is complete.